Dialogic, LLC Terms of Use

 Dialogic may terminate or suspend your access to the web-based tool at any time, with or without cause, and without prior notice.

-These Terms are governed by the laws of Massachusetts State.
-Any disputes related to these Terms will be resolved in Massachusetts courts.
+These Terms are governed by the laws of the state of Delaware.
+Any disputes related to these Terms will be resolved in Delaware courts.
 These Terms constitute the entire agreement between you and Dialogic regarding its subject matter.
 If any provision of these Terms is deemed invalid, the remaining provisions will continue in full force and effect.